 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken (boneless, skinless breast), chicken broth, egg, pumpkin, sweet potato, ham, potato starch, sunflower seed oil, xanthan gum, tricalcium phosphate, choline chloride, zinc sulfate, vitamin E supplement, ferrous sulfate, thiamine mononitrate (vitamin B1), nicotinic acid (vitamin B3), calcium pantothenate, vitamin A supplement, potassium iodide, manganese sulfate, copper sulfate, riboflavin supplement (vitamin B2), pyridoxine hydrochloride (vitamin B6), vitamin D3 supplement, folic acid, vitamin B12 supplement
+Ingredients: Chicken (boneless, skinless breast), chicken broth, sunflower seed oil, potato starch, tricalcium phosphate, xanthan gum, choline chloride, zinc sulfate, vitamin E supplement, ferrous sulfate, thiamine mononitrate (vitamin B1), nicotinic acid (vitamin B3), calcium pantothenate, vitamin A supplement, potassium iodide, manganese sulfate, copper sulfate, riboflavin supplement (vitamin B2), pyridoxine hydrochloride (vitamin B6), folic acid, vitamin D3 supplement, vitamin B12 supplement

 |Estimated Nutrient Content|